 Progress to maturity (earliness): selection principles

-Depending on the autumn conditions of a site, harvesting in September is generally preferred while ripening in October runs risks with weather.
+Depending on the autumn conditions of a site, harvesting in September is generally preferred while ripening in October increases risks with weather.
 The growing season from crop emergence in May is therefore short and cultivars that mature quickly are required in most of Europe.
 The soybean is by nature a so-called short-day and warm-season plant.
-From a global perspective, the progress to maturity for a particular site and sowing date is determined largely by the timing of flowering, which in turn is determined by the genetic sensitivity to day length.
-Flowering is suppressed in the long-day conditions of summer in most of Europe above 45°N unless the cultivar is day-neutral.
-Day-neutral cultivars have a combination of genes that allow flower initiation under long-day conditions.
-They initiate flowers as soon as the plant is large enough.
+Flowering is suppressed in the long-day conditions of summer in most of Europe above 45°N unless the cultivar is insensitive to long days.
+Day-neutral cultivars have a combination of genes that allow flower initiation under the long-day conditions in Europe above 45°N. These cultivars initiate flowers as soon as the plant is large enough.
 The earliest then progress quickly through flower development, flowering, pod filling, and to maturity.
-Later cultivars develop larger plants and larger crop biomass before initiating flowering.
-This results in a trade-off between insensitivity to day length (earliness) and yield potential.
+Later-maturing cultivars develop larger plants and more crop biomass before initiating flowering.
+This results in a trade-off between earliness and yield potential.

 After sensitivity to day length, the second factor determining a cultivar’s suitability for a site is how rapidly the crop flowers and matures after flower initiation.
 Like with maize and sunflower, growth stops completely when temperatures fall to about 7°C. So soybean grows well in areas where other warm season crops such as grain maize and sunflower grow well.
 Day-neutral cultivars vary in the length of time taken to maturity which is measured as a product of time and temperature above a base temperature.
 This is the thermal time which is expressed as heat sums.